Finiteness of formal pushforwards: Patching problems

-Note that maximality can fail without the torsion-free hypothesis.
+Note that the maximality condition in Corollary~\ref{max soln pp}(\ref{max tor free}) can fail without the torsion-free hypothesis.
 For example, any torsion $\wh R_U$-module that is supported on the complement of $W$ in $U \subset \Spec(\wh R_U)$ is a solution to the trivial patching problem (i.e., the one defined by the zero modules over the rings $\wh R_{U_e}$).
-In the flat case there is the following stronger assertion.

-\begin{cor} In Proposition~\ref{2 open induce}, if $\ms X$ is quasi-projective over $T$ and $M$ is a flat $\wh R_U$-module, then up to isomorphism $M$ defines the unique flat solution to the patching problem given by $\alpha_1, \alpha_2$. \end{cor}
+This observation is consistent with Corollary~\ref{max soln pp}(\ref{reflexive soln}), since every reflexive module is torsion-free.